its-edalo/slay-the-jokers/README.md

 - Once the installation is complete, the window will close automatically, and you should see `uv.exe` and `uvx.exe` appear in the SlayTheJokers folder.

 *Why?* [`uv`](https://docs.astral.sh/uv/) is a lightweight Python package manager that allows the mod to run scripts for uploading the game's data.
 Python is a programming language commonly used for tasks like automation and sending data to servers.

+**Note**: If you're having trouble running `install_uv.bat` by double-clicking, you can run it manually in a command line window:
+- With the `SlayTheJokers` folder open, click on the folder path bar at the top of the window, type `cmd`, and press Enter.
+- In the command window that opens, run `install_uv.bat`

 ## Step 6: Add Your Credential File